This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A blunt abdominal injury is a direct blow to the abdomen without an open wound.
-These injuries are caused by car accidents, sports injuries, or a fall.
-Your pancreas, liver, spleen, kidneys, or bladder may be injured.
+Organs such as your pancreas, liver, spleen, or bladder may be injured.
+Your intestines may also be injured.
 These injuries may cause internal bleeding.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Blunt Abdominal Injury (Aftercare Instructions)

 IBM Watson Micromedex